openjdk/jdk/doc/building.md

 * `--enable-reproducible-build`

- This option controls some additional behavior needed to make the build reproducible.
+ This option controls additional behavior needed to make the build reproducible.
 When the source date is fixed (e.g. by setting `SOURCE_DATE_EPOCH`), this flag will be turned on by default.
 Otherwise, the value is determined by heuristics.
 If it is explicitly turned off, the build